Updated For 2022 – Colorado Vehicle Exemption

 When you file bankruptcy, there are rules that allow you to protect certain property.
 Those rules are called exemptions.
 There are exemptions for all sorts of things, such as clothing, jewelry, even burial plots.

-Of course, there is even one to protect your car.
+Of course, there is even an exemption to help you keep your car.

-The Colorado vehicle exemption allows you to keep up to $7,500 ($12,500 if you are 60 or older or disabled) in equity in up to two vehicles you own.
-To be clear, each car isn’t allowed that exemption, you have to spread that exemption over two cars.
+The Colorado vehicle exemption allows you to keep up to $15,000 ($25,000 if you are 60 or older or disabled) in equity in up to two vehicles you own.
+To be clear, each car isn’t allowed that exemption.
+You have to spread the exemption over two cars.
 So, if your car is worth $12,000 and you owe $10,000, you have $2,000 in equity, which will be entirely protected by the Colorado vehicle exemption.
 If you file a joint petition with your spouse, the exemption amount is doubled.

 In most cases, you will not lose your car during your bankruptcy case as long as your equity in the vehicle is fully exempt.
 If you have taken out a loan that has been secured by your car (meaning you promised the lender it could have your car if you failed to pay the loan back), bankruptcy does not make that security interest go away.
 If you don’t make your payments on that loan, the lender will be able to take and sell the car, before, during, or after the bankruptcy case.

-If you are not behind on your loan payments, you should be able to keep your car as long as you are making payments.
+You should be able to keep your car as long as you are making on time payments.
 When you pay off your car, you’ll get the title.
 You may even be able to negotiate a lower principal amount, based on what your car is actually worth.
 If you are behind on your loan payments, you may want to file a Chapter 13 bankruptcy petition.

-Chapter 13 bankruptcy may allow you to pay what your car is currently worth versus what your loan amount is (this is called a “cram down”.
+Chapter 13 bankruptcy may allow you to pay what your car is currently worth rather than what your loan amount is (this is called a “cram down”).
 Chapter 13 also allows you to catch up on your back payments and bring the loan current.
 However, I rarely advise someone to file a Chapter 13 if the only reason to do so is to keep the car.
 A Chapter 7 is usually a better option.